 I’m sharing 16 things I’ve learned in 16 Years of Marriage.
 I’m sharing tips on what has worked for us and a several marriage tips that may help you along your marital journey.
-Everyone wants to know the secret to a long and happy marriage.
-Marriage is hard work, that’s the secret!

 16 Things I’ve Learned In 16 Years Of Marriage

-Today we celebrate 16 years of marriage.
-I was just a young woman when we tied the knot.
-Derrick was 14 1/2 years older.
 Yes, I married an older guy.
 I was always attracted to older guys.
-The guys around my age were not typically not mature, (and a few today some of those same guys I knew back then are still developing, lol), and older guys seemed to have it all together.
+The guys around my age were not typically mature (and a few today; some of those same guys I knew back then are still developing, lol), and older guys seemed to have it all together.

 Over the past 16 years, we have gone through quite a few challenges together.
 At the beginning of our marriage, we had quite a few ups and downs.
-Today I’m going to share things that made us stronger as a couple, and things I learned in the past sixteen years.
+Today, I’m going to share things that made us stronger as a couple and things I learned in the past sixteen years.

 - Parenting + Autism.
 One of the biggest challenges we faced together as a couple was getting the news about our twins being on the Autism spectrum.
-Many couples like us, have weathered this same storm.
+Many couples, like us, have weathered this same storm.
 Some made it.
 Others didn’t.
 Having children with disabilities can put a huge strain on any relationship.
-We always did not see eye-to-eye on how to get the twins help, but we worked together and discovered common ground.
-Being a mother, I was always warier, and extremely cautious about the right course of actions to take in regards to the correct approach.
+We always did not see eye-to-eye on how to get the twins’ help, but we worked together and discovered common ground.
+Being a mother, I was always warier and extremely cautious about the right course of action to take in regard to the correct approach.
 Often, I would get frustrated and angry with Derrick for not understanding how I felt.
 But I understand now that he was just as scared as I was, he is just processing and handles stress in a way different than I. The growth comes when couples realize that neither partner has a monopoly on the correct path the family should take.
 Marriage is without a doubt a team sport.

 - Have fun.
 It’s important to take time for EACH other!
 I can’t stress this enough.
 With all of the things life throws at you, it’s important to not only take time for yourself but each other.
 When the kids were little, it was a little difficult to have weekend getaways, but we would have date nights.
-Now that the boys are teenagers, we are are taking time for 2-3 day couples getaways.
+Now that the boys are teenagers, we are taking time for 2-3 day couples getaways.
 Last year we took a few trips together sans kids.
 Being able to spend one-on-one time reminded us of our days before kids.
 We felt like young kids in love.
 It’s also a great way to reconnect with each other (including having uninterrupted “adult” time).

 - Through sickness and in health.
 I’ve battled depression over the years and went through a horrid stint right after my Mom passed.
 Shortly after she passed, I developed an intolerance to a lot of dairy products, as well as finding out about my abnormal thyroid and a possible cancer scare.
 Derrick took leave from work to come home and take care of me (his job had him on the road a lot).
-When I went through a recent miscarriage, he was right there doting on my every need and taking care of the boys.
-He spoils me and I know he loves me because he shows me his love by his actions.
+When I went through a recent miscarriage, he was right there, doting on my every need and taking care of the boys.
+He spoils me, and I know he loves me because he shows me his love by his actions.
 I’m a lucky girl.

 - Honor.
-When we first got married, I struggled with wanting to be an independent woman, but still be a wife.
+When we first got married, I struggled with wanting to be an independent woman but still be a wife.
 I could never buy into the whole submit to your husband idea.
 I wanted to do things my way.
 Yes, I learned my way was not always the right way.
-In the past 16 years, I have learned to honor my husband, love and respect him, while holding on to my independence.
+In the past 16 years, I have learned to honor my husband and love and respect him while holding on to my independence.
 I don’t do these things because I have to do it.
 I do them because I love him.
 I respect him because I love him.
 I obey him (sometimes) because I love him.
-Thankfully, I married a man that does not believe in the wife must submit to their husbands, and the husbands have the last say.
-We obey each other because at the end of the day we are looking out for each other.
+Thankfully, I married a man who does not believe a wife must submit to their husbands and that the husbands have the last say.
+We obey each other because we are looking out for each other at the end of the day.

 - Compromise.
 Oh, this was hard for me.
 I wanted things always to be my way.
-But I learned that a little compromising wouldn’t break me.
+But I learned that a little compromise wouldn’t break me.
 In fact, it made me a better person, and a better wife and mom.
 Give in to each other, even when you don’t want to- it eventually works out to be a win-win for everyone!

 - I’m sorry.
 Admitting that you’re wrong means swallowing your pride.
 But if you don’t do it, it’s going to cause problems down the road.
 Trust us, we both know from experience.
 Sincerely apologizing to your partner is important when it comes to longevity in a marriage.
-Saying, “I’m sorry” can be the hardest part of building a relationship, but it’s a priority.
+“I’m sorry” can be the hardest part of building a relationship, but it’s a priority.
 Admit you screwed up.
 Fix it.
 Then move on.
-Staying mad, holding a grudge does nothing to build up your relationship.
+Staying mad and holding a grudge does nothing to build up your relationship.

 - Surprise each other.
 It’s nice to get little notes of love, breakfast in bed, or a bouquet of flowers from time to time.
 After the honeymoon period of a marriage wears off, you have to put in the work to keep the flame alive.
 Spice things up.
 Role play with each other (don’t knock it till you try it).
 Try a new restaurant.
 Buy a new shirt, dress, lingerie.